rdfostrich/article-jws2018-ostrich/content/evaluation.md

 and as shown in [](#hypo-test-3) in the appendix, query evaluation times for non-IC approaches are lower for BEAR-B-hourly.
 This means that we *reject* Hypothesis 6 because it only holds for BEAR-B-hourly and not for BEAR-A and BEAR-B-daily.
-In general, OSTRICH ingestion is slower than other approaches, but this lowers query evaluation time compared to other non-IC approaches, unless the number of versions is low.
+In general, OSTRICH ingestion is slower than other approaches, but improves query evaluation time compared to other non-IC approaches, unless the number of versions is low.

 In this section, we accepted three of the six hypotheses.